 HKEY_LOCAL_MACHINE\SOFTWARE\Policies\Microsoft\Windows\WindowsUpdate\WUServer, "http: //ScriptimusWSUSServer", "REG_SZ" HKEY_LOCAL_MACHINE\SOFTWARE\Policies\Microsoft\Windows\WindowsUpdate\WUStatusServer, "ScriptimusWSUSServer", "REG_SZ"

 Now, you may not want MDT to download all updates, for example, the latest Internet Explorer or the annoying Microsoft Browser Choice Screen update.
 In this case you can create an exclusion list using the customsettings.ini property WUMU_ExcludeID or WUMU_ExcludeKB.
 You can add as many of these lines as you like by incrementing a number at the end.
-In this example I use WUMU_ExcludeKB to exclude 3 windows updates and have added a label just for show.
+In this example I use WUMU_ExcludeKB to exclude 3 windows updates.

 In the ZTIWIndowsUpdate.log file you can see that it has skipped over them without having installed them.